sh1dow3r/layer0/_posts/2020-04-14-Cuckoo_SIFT_With_Ansible.md

 ### Cuckoo Project Deployment

 <span style="color: #f2cf4a; font-family: Babas; font-size: 0.9em;">
 Now that we have deployed the virtual machine, let's starts the the Cuckoo deployment.
 Starting by adding the required variables in the `vars.yml`.
-After you have inputted the neccessry vars, you can run the Cuckoo ansible playbook as follows:
+After you have inputted the necessary vars, you can run the Cuckoo ansible playbook as follows:
 `ansible-playbook SIFT-Cuckoo-Sandbox.yml -i inventory.ini`
 After issuing the command we wait for a few minutes for the whole setup to be done then we hop onto the workstation to confirm the installment as seen in the screenshot below
 <img src="https://raw.githubusercontent.com/sh1dow3r/layer0/gh-pages/_posts/img/Sandbox/cuckoo_after_installing.png"/>

+After we confirmed all the configuration is done, we'll navigate to `home/cuckoo/vagrant_files` which has the windows10 virtual machine we're going to use for malware analysis.
+There should be a bash script called `vagrant_script` that is going to pull the image and set it up with Virtualbox then take a stable snapshot.

 # Conclusion